 The specification scope of this CMIS revision covers both system interface modules and client encapsulation modules with at most (multiples of) eight host lanes and with management communication based on one of the Management Communication Interface definitions described in Appendix B.

-The extensions for modules with more than 32 (4x8) lanes, for more complex system interface modules, or for data link terminals is left to future revisions of this specification, or to external extension specifications.
+The extensions for modules with more than 32 (4x8) lanes, or for more complex system interface or client encapsulation modules are left to future revisions of this specification, or to external extension specifications.